Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: Turn off the Dark
-* description: Join Richard, Daryl, Shannon, not Joey, and Vivian as we make a game about walking across your room at night!
-When it's dark, you see monsters coming for you, but if you use your flashlight (press A!) you'll see that it was just your imagination running wild, and all the monsters were actually just regular things.
-Try to get to the other side of the room to turn on the light switch, and make sure you don't touch any of the monsters!
-* youTubeId: tKgAVGWZTNQ
-* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/tKgAVGWZTNQ.jpg

----

 * name: Attaching Sprites
 * description: Join Richard, Joey, Shannon, Vivian, and Daryl as they make a game where you can destroy enemy ships and add them to your ship.
 We also establish a gold star system that will almost certainly be forgotten about next week.
 * youTubeId: uoj8ejNZ3Zs